by Jason Wasserman MD PhD FRCPC

 Some pathology reports will use the word adenomatoid to describe the nodules seen in nodular follicular disease.
 Adenomatoid means that the nodules looked similar to a non-cancerous type of growth called a follicular adenoma.
 Unlike follicular adenomas, adenomatoid nodules are not completely surrounded and separated from the normal thyroid tissue by a thin layer of tissue called a capsule.
 The word dominant is used to describe the largest adenomatoid nodule.

-A thyroid gland that is enlarged as a result of nodular thyroid hyperplasia will show signs of injury that pathologists describe as degenerative change.
+A thyroid gland that is enlarged as a result of nodular follicular disease will show signs of injury that pathologists describe as degenerative change.
 When examined under the microscope these changes include hemosiderin (old blood), fibrosis (scar), and the development of small open spaces called cysts.

-If you had an FNA performed prior to having your thyroid gland removed, your pathologist will be able to see the changes caused by the needle when the tissue is examined under the microscope.
+If you had a procedure called a fine-needle aspiration biopsy (FNAB) performed prior to having your thyroid gland removed, your pathologist will be able to see the changes caused by the needle when the tissue is examined under the microscope.
 These changes usually include bleeding and the formation of a scar along the path of the needle.
 If your pathologist is unsure if you had an FNA performed before the thyroid gland was removed, they may describe these changes as “FNA-like”.

-Pathologists use the term reactive atypia to describe follicular cells that look abnormal in shape, size, or colour.
-Reactive atypia can be caused by inflammation or prior fine-needle aspiration.
-Reactive atypia is a non-cancerous change that is commonly associated with nodular follicular disease.
+Pathologists use the term “reactive atypia” to describe follicular cells that are abnormal in shape, size, or colour as a result of inflammation or injury caused by a prior fine-needle aspiration biopsy (FNAB).
+Reactive atypia is a non-cancerous change that is commonly seen in a thyroid gland with nodular follicular disease.